Sport for development

 Award-winning Table Tennis program changing perceptions in Tonga

-A Table Tennis program in Tonga that creates participation opportunities for people with a disability.
+A Table Tennis program in Tonga that creates participation opportunities for people with a disability, and works to change community perceptions of disability, has won a prestigious World Health Organization (WHO) award.

 Podcasting the Pacific to the world

-Vanuatu’s Ellie Enock thought all her dreams were crushed following a car accident, but little did she know what sport would do for her.
+Vanuatu's Ellie Enock thought all her dreams were crushed following a catastrophic car accident nine years ago, but little did she know what sport would do for her.

 Leadership program supports Pacific women in football